spsquared/SPARK_Future-Engineers_2023/README.md

 # SPARK Utilities

-We (team SPARK) have created our own utilities to remotely command and monitor our robot from our own computers.
+We (team SPARK) have created our own utilities to remotely command and monitor our robot from our computers.

 **This section covers installing and using these utilities.**